 The men were made to do Kegel exercise sessions three times a day.
 For the exercises, men were taught to contract their pelvic floor muscles for two to 10 seconds, then relax them for the same length of time, and then repeat the sequence 15 times in a session.

-The study showed men who did the exercises went from urinating about 11 times a day to 9.1 times a day, according to diaries they kept of their progress, while those who were given drugs urinated a little more frequently, at 9.5 times.
+The Kegel exercise for men study showed those who did the exercises went from urinating about 11 times a day to 9.1 times a day, according to diaries they kept of their progress, while those who were given drugs urinated a little more frequently, at 9.5 times.

 Overall, more than 90 percent of the men said they were completely or somewhat satisfied with the exercise treatment, according to Dr. Theodore M. Johnson II and colleagues who conducted the study.